lexiismadd/CodeProject.AI-HomeAssist-ObjectDetect/README.md

 **Note** that by default the component will **not** automatically scan images, but requires you to call the `image_processing.scan` service e.g. using an automation triggered by motion.

 ## Home Assistant setup

+- Install using HACS
-Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
+- Manual Install: place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
 Then configure object detection. **Important:** It is necessary to configure only a single camera per `codeproject_ai_object` entity.
 If you want to process multiple cameras, you will therefore need multiple `codeproject_ai_object` `image_processing` entities.

 The component can optionally save snapshots of the processed images.
 If you would like to use this option, you need to create a folder where the snapshots will be stored.
 The folder should be in the same folder where your `configuration.yaml` file is located.
 In the example below, we have named the folder `snapshots`.